- Informed Consent

 Before you decide, the research team will talk with you about the clinical trial’s purpose, procedures, risks, possible benefits, and your rights as a participant.
 If you decide to take part, the team will keep you up to date on any new information that may affect you and your situation.
 Before, during, and even after the clinical trial, you will have the chance to ask questions and talk about your concerns.
 Informed consent for clinical trials goes on for as long as the research lasts, and even afterward.

-The process varies among different research institutions and clinical centers, but normally informed consent includes these steps:
+The process varies among different research institutions and clinical centers, but normally informed consent for a clinical trial includes these steps:

 A contact person and phone number for more information should be given to you at the first meeting.
-While your doctor is likely to be a helpful source of information, only you can make the decision about being in a study.
-Not even the best medical experts can predict whether a treatment, screening, prevention, or supportive care method being studied in a clinical trial will work for you.
-The informed consent process is designed to help you weigh all of the pros and cons and make the best choice for you or your child.
+While your doctor will likely be a helpful source of information, only you can make the decision about being in a study.
+Not even the best medical experts can predict whether a method being studied in a clinical trial will work for you.
+The informed consent process is designed to help you weigh all of the pros and cons and make the best choice.

 Tips about clinical trials